bcGoesTurbo/liri-node-app/README.md

 # liri-node-app
-In this assignment, you will make LIRI.

-# liri-node-app
 Week 10 (LIRI Bot) Assignment

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in one of four parameters and gives you back data: